Explore Groton's Neighborhoods

 Groton Long Point

 This shoreline residential community features a protected small-boat marina, private beaches, and many other recreational amenities.
-Groton Long Point is located on a peninsula that extends into Fishers Island Sound and is home to many seasonal cottages and year-round residences.
+Groton Long Point is located on a peninsula that extends into Fishers Island Sound and is home to many seasonal cottages alongside year-round residences.

 This dense community of historic homes and local businesses sits on a small, steep peninsula at the mouth of the Mystic River.
 With a long tradition of fishing, lobstering and boat-building, Noank Village is the home of multiple seaside lobster shacks and oyster aquaculture operations.
+Longtime neighborhood residents proudly refer to themselves as "Noankers".